tagspaces/documentation/docs/tutorials/how-to-start.md

 ---
 title: How to start
 tags: [tutorial]
-draft: true
 ---

 <!-- 🧭 TagSpaces as manager for personal data storage -->

-import { ProFeature, CenteredImage } from '@site/src/components/CommonBlocks';
+import { ProFeature, CenteredImage, CenteredVideo } from '@site/src/components/CommonBlocks';

 # Getting Started with TagSpaces